Six of a Kind: Plot

 After suffering a near disastrous accident at the Grand Canyon and a holdup by hobos, the nomads arrive in Nuggetville, Nevada (fictional).
 Running low on cash, Pinky wires his bank for a withdrawal.
 The bank, aware of the robbery and suspecting the Whinneys, alerts law enforcement of their whereabouts; investigators are dispatched.

-In the remote mining town, the McWhinneys take rooms at the local hotel presided over by proprietress Mrs. K. Rumford known as “The Duchess.”
+In the remote mining town, the McWhinneys take rooms at the local hotel presided over by proprietress Mrs. K. Rumford known as "The Duchess".
 She suspects the couple of being indigent because they are cash-strapped and places their valise under lock and key in case they depart without paying.
-She discovers the $50,000, and contacts the proper authorities, rather than the local Sheriff “Honest John Hoxley, an irredeemable drunkard.
+She discovers the $50,000, and contacts the proper authorities, rather than the local Sheriff "Honest John" Hoxley, an irredeemable drunkard.
 She dares not enlist him in the investigation.
 However, despite her disapproval, she has routinely kept Hoxley in liquor by loaning him money.

 The climax is reached when Pinky is arrested by detectives.
 The valise reveals not only the cash, but a negligee: Flora momentarily concludes that her husband is having an affair and planned to abscond with a mistress and the money.
 Ferguson is accidentally locked in the hotel baggage cage by Pinky, and taken into custody by authorities.
-The negligee turns out to be that of Ferguson’s girlfriend.
+The negligee turns out to be that of Ferguson's girlfriend.
 The McWhinneys are cleared of guilt and have a rapprochement.
 George and Gracie take leave of the McKinneys and depart for Hollywood.

 Production

-Director Leo McCarey, who had apprenticed as a third-assistant to filmmaker Tom Browning during the silent era, had also been schooled in managing Browning’s alcohol consumption on the set.
+Director Leo McCarey, who had apprenticed as a third-assistant to filmmaker Tod Browning during the silent era, had also been schooled in managing Browning's alcohol consumption on the set.
 During the filming of Six of a Kind, McCarey had to contend with the notoriously hard-drinking W. C. Fields.

-Fields registered a complaint with Paramount executives that his character, Sheriff “Honest John” Hoxley, did not appear until late into the screenplay, providing him with less material than the other players.
+Fields registered a complaint with Paramount executives that his character, Sheriff "Honest John" Hoxley, did not appear until late into the screenplay, providing him with less material than the other players.
 McCarey placated Fields by allowing him to enlarge his role by ad-libbing.
-Thorton Delehanty of The New York Post noted the impact on W. C. Fields’ performance:
+Thorton Delehanty of The New York Post noted the impact on W. C. Fields' performance:

-Mr. Fields himself, if left to his own devices, can win our unqualified recommendation for any picture he is in, and the current film he is in provides him generously with elbow room.”
+Mr. Fields himself, if left to his own devices, can win our unqualified recommendation for any picture he is in, and the current film he is in provides him generously with elbow room."

-Film historian Wes D. Gehring observes that “despite limited screen time, Fields steals the show.”
+Film historian Wes D. Gehring observes that "despite limited screen time, Fields steals the show."

-Gehring adds that the struggle for primacy between McCarey and Fields during Six of a Kind may have prompted studios subsequently to “hire two directors for his pictures—one for the volatile comedian, and one for everyone else.”
+Gehring adds that the struggle for primacy between McCarey and Fields during Six of a Kind may have prompted studios subsequently to "hire two directors for his pictures—one for the volatile comedian, and one for everyone else."

 Reception

-Critic Kate Cameron in a New York Daily News review entitled “New Paramount Film Greeted With Roars [of laughter]” reported that “Leo McCary has a genius for putting over comedy gags and situations…”
+Critic Kate Cameron in a New York Daily News review entitled "New Paramount Film Greeted With Roars [of laughter]" reported that "Leo McCary has a genius for putting over comedy gags and situations..."

-The Hollywood Reporter declared “Paramount’s Six of a Kind [is] swarming with everything that makes people laugh.
-Directed with expert calculation.”
+The Hollywood Reporter declared "Paramount's Six of a Kind [is] swarming with everything that makes people laugh.
+Directed with expert calculation."